Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Simulation Studies

 \section{Simulation Studies}

-We conduct simulation studies to evaluate \begin{enumerate*}[label=(\alph*)] \item the performance of the proposed estimator as the number of time periods increases, \item the accuracy of the asymptotic approximation, \item the difference between the theoretical variance bound and the actual variance, \item the performance of the inferential approach based on the estimated asymptotic variance bound, and \item the balancing properties of the estimated propensity score. \end{enumerate*} We use the \texttt{spatstat} R package \citep{Baddeley2015spatial} to generate point patterns from Poisson processes and fit Poisson process models to the simulated data.
+We conduct simulation studies to empirically investigate several key theoretical properties of the proposed methodology: \begin{enumerate*}[label=(\alph*)] \item the performance of our estimator under different stochastic interventions and as the number of time periods increases, \item the accuracy of the asymptotic approximation, \item the difference between the theoretical variance bound and the actual variance, \item the performance of the inferential approach based on the estimated asymptotic variance bound, \item the relative efficiency of the estimator when using the true and estimated propensity scores, and \item the balancing properties of the estimated propensity score. \end{enumerate*} We use the \texttt{spatstat} R package \citep{Baddeley2015spatial} to generate point patterns from Poisson processes and fit Poisson process models to the simulated data.